LBHackney-IT/API-Playbook/docs/lambda_best_practices.md

 Using the above format it is very easy to identify what service and stage the Lambda belongs to when we can have have a lot of different Lambdas on a single account.

-For example the example-api sample configuration above would result in a Lambda function called `your-api-name-production` when deployed to production
+For example the example-api sample configuration above would result in a Lambda function called `your-api-name-production` when deployed to production.

 ## Logging your Lambda activity